G M Moore, Burnley College, University of Melbourne

 This approach to tree root management has some significant implications for management practices in disturbed landscapes and construction sites.
-Arborists and horticulturists should always be involved in the planning and decision making processes on such sites to ensure that practices which recognise the needs of tree roots systems are implemented.
-Some of these practices (Table 2) include the use of compaction in back filling around the foundations of hard structures and the proper back filling of service trenches.
-By doing so root growth in such places will be discouraged, especially if organic matter and moisture is also restricted.
-On the other hand, every effort should be made to ensure that where tree roots are to establish conditions of appropriate levels of soil aeration, moisture, nutrients and bulk density are provided.
+Arborists and horticulturists should always be involved in the planning and decision-making processes on such sites to ensure that practices that recognise the needs of tree roots systems are implemented.
+Some of these practices (Table 2) include the use of compaction in backfilling around the foundations of hard structures and the proper backfilling of service trenches.
+By doing so root growth in such places will be discouraged, especially if organic matter and moisture are also restricted.
+On the other hand, every effort should be made to ensure that where tree roots are established conditions of appropriate levels of soil aeration, moisture, nutrients and bulk density are provided.
 In this way, arborists can effectively manage the development and structures of the root systems which trees develop.

 Soil Oxygen, Nutrition and Moisture Management

 Given that it is possible to manipulate the growth of root systems by altering moisture, oxygen, nutrient or soil density levels, it is important that this approach should be used, and indeed some landscape managers have been managing root systems using some elements of this approach for decades.
 It has been clear that different irrigation regimes can result in the development of quite different root systems on the same species of tree.
 Infrequent watering can result in a root system that is sparse and spreading and which exploits a large volume of soil to meet the tree’s needs, (Fernandez, Moreno, Cabrena, Arrue and Martin-Aranda, 1991).
 Frequent watering can produce a shallow dense root system that occupies a much smaller volume of soil.
 It is not a matter of one root system being better than the other, but getting the sort of root system that is intended and for which the environment is managed (Moore, 1991).